jdelamer/csci-128/source/topic8.rst

 * So far this is fine and dandy
 * But, what happens if we try to shove an array into one of those nicely divvied up chunks of RAM?
-    * The RAM is divvied up to accept single ints
+    * The RAM is divided up to accept single ints
     * But we have an array of 8 ints...
     * PROBLEM!